dhardi/gameshark/TESTING.md

 |passed | **See clearly when something goes wrong on the site** so that I can **correct any errors and continue with my purchase.**
 |:---:|:---|
 |&check;| The site has a 404 page active when the URL is unknown.
-|&check;| The site has a 500-page active when server error.
 |&check;| Relevant feedback is displayed as a toast message when the user cannot act.

 |passed | * ... **See a pleasantly styled and easy to navigate site** so that I can **enjoy the experience of using the site.**